spyder-ide/spyder-website/src/routes/blog/spyder-6-carlos/+page.md

 It offers multiple SSH authentication methods with user credentials saved securely.
 This information is used to automatically open a connection, install the server [Hendrik developed](../spyder-6-remote-development), start a Spyder Kernel in the remote machine and create an IPython console connected to it.
 In Spyder 5, you needed to do all that by hand, which was quite a [long and cumbersome process](https://docs.spyder-ide.org/5/panes/ipythonconsole.html#connect-to-a-remote-kernel).
-With the improvements in Spyder 6, all you need to do is enter your basic SSH credentials the first time you can connect, and Spyder takes care of everything else with one click!
+With the improvements in Spyder 6, you just need to enter your SSH credentials the first time you connect, and Spyder takes care of everything from there with one click!

 ![Spyder connection status dialog in the remote connections manager, showing a connected icon, connection information and a detailed log of connection progress steps](remote-connection-status-log.png "The detailed remote connection log in the connection status window")